kapoorlakshya/screen-recorder/README.md

 #### Required Options

-1. `:input`
-2. `:output`
-3. `:framerate`
+- `:input` - `desktop` or application window name
+- `:output` - Output file location/name
+- `:framerate` - Capture FPS

 #### Advanced Options

-1. `:log`
+- `:log`  - Defaults to `ffmpeg.log`
-2. `:log_level` for this gem
+- `:log_level` for this gem

 All other FFmpeg options, such as compression, can be passed through the `advanced` key.
-This feature is yet to be fully tested, so please feel free to report any bugs or request features.
+This feature is yet to be fully tested, so please feel free to report any bugs or request a feature.

 <b>Example</b>:

 ```
 opts = { input:     'desktop',
          output:    'recorder-test.mp4',
          framerate: 30,
-         log:       'recorder.log' # Default -> ffmpeg.log
+         log:       'recorder.log',
+         log_level: Logger::DEBUG,
          advanced:  { loglevel: 'level+debug',
                       preset:   'ultrafast',
                       crf:      22 }